Mon – Fri: 8:00am – 5:00pm Open 5 Days A Week

 Same-Day Dental Emergency Appointment Available in Applecross

-For dental emergencies in the Applecross area, please contact us immediately on (08) 9316 0555.
+For dental emergencies in the Applecross, schedule your appointment immediately.
+Please call us today at (08) 9316 0555.

 We are located at 729 Canning Hwy in Applecross WA.